yhoundz/parm/README.md

 For more detailed install instructions, see [Installation](#install).
 For more detailed documentation, go to [Usage](#usage) or the [docs](#/docs/docs.md)

-## Introduction

-### What is Parm?
-Parm is a cross-platform binary installer with a package manager-esque workflow.
-It allows you to install any program off of GitHub via their REST API.
-Parm directly downloads binaries provided by GitHub repository releases and includes niceties such as symlinking binaries to PATH and checking for updates.

-This means that Parm

-- has zero root access & zero required dependencies
-- requires no additional package maintainers
-- receives new versions upstream instantly.
-- is incredibly lightweight

-### Disclaimers
-> [!CAUTION]
-> Parm uses the GitHub REST API to find and install packages.
-Theoretically, this means you can install any program off of GitHub, so ***YOU*** are responsible for the packages you install, since I don't maintain a registry of vetted packages.

-> [!WARNING]
-> Unlike most package managers, Parm does NOT automatically resolve/install dependencies for you.
-This is a limitation of GitHub and the program's design.
-The current behavior is to use a tool such as `objdump` or `otool` to search for dynamically linked dependencies and tell you about them, but there is no way to automatically install them as of right now.

-> [!NOTE]
-> Parm is *not* intended to replace your system/OS-level package manager (think apt, pacman, or anything that can install low-level libraries, tools, or services).
-In general, it is designed to be a complement to your current package manager, as it is meant to install more high-level, user-facing applications.

 ## Pre-requisites
 1. *(optional)* Must have `objdump` on Linux or `otool` on macOS installed and added to PATH